EU's Borrell: Palm oil issue shouldn't hamper trade talks with Indonesia

 Indonesia and the EU began negotiations for a so-called Comprehensive Economic Partnership Agreement (CEPA) in 2016 with the aim to expand trade, which last year amounted to 20.6 billion euro ($25.05 billion), and boost direct investment.

-Due to EU's restrictions on palm oil, an Indonesian official has threatened to review the trade negotiation to make sure palm oil is positioned fairly in the planned deal. (reut.rs/3if8FP4)
+Due to EU's restrictions on palm oil, an Indonesian official has threatened to review the trade negotiation to make sure palm oil is positioned fairly in the planned deal. (https://reut.rs/3if8FP4)

 "I understand that many people have gone out of poverty thanks to palm oil, but we have to take into consideration also the environmental questions," Borrell added.